Looking for the best things to do in Surfers Paradise & the Gold Coast!? Well, you’ve come to the right place!

 No visit to the Gold Coast is complete without a day or two spent on the shores of South Stradbroke Island or Straddie to the locals.

-South Straddie is a natural wonderland with beautiful rainforest walks, hidden surf spots, rock pools to idyllic fishing holes.
+South Straddie is blessed with natural surroundings like idyllic fishing holes, rock pools, hidden surf spots, and beautiful rainforests.
 South Straddie is your epic dose of nature and a great way to spend on the stunning Gold Coast.

 4) Theme Park Madness